 All applicants for a public appointment should complete the question below.
 This question is asked as it enables the monitoring of political activity of candidates for a public appointment in so far as it is already in the public domain.
 Neither activity nor affiliation is a criterion for appointment (except where statute dictates specific representation).
 If you are successful, the information provided will be published with the announcement of your appointment.

 Please indicate which of the following activities you have undertaken during the past five years by ticking the appropriate box and by providing details of your involvement.
 Name the party or body for which you have been active.
 If you have been or are an Independent or have sought or obtained office as a representative of a particular interest group, you should state this.
+You should tick all relevant categories.

-You should tick all relevant categories. a. 🖳 Obtained office as a Local Councillor, MP, MEP, etc. ☐ Stood as a candidate for one of the above offices.
-Spoken on behalf of a party or candidate. b.
-Acted as a political agent.
-Held office such as a Chair, Treasurer, or Secretary of a local branch of a party.
-Canvassed on behalf of a party or helped at elections.
-Undertaken any other political activity which you consider relevant. c. \Box Made a recordable donation to a political party.
-1 d.
-None of the above activities apply.
-1 The Political Parties, Elections and Referendums Act 2000 requires the Electoral Commission to publish a register of recordable donations (donations from any individual totalling more than £5,000 in any calendar year, or more than £1,000 if made to a subsidiary accounting unit such as a constituency association, local branch, women's or youth organisation).
+nave sought or obtained office as a representative of a particular interest group, you buld state this.
+You should tick all relevant categories. a. ☐ Obtained office as a Local Councillor, MP, MEP, etc.☐ Stood as a candidate for one of the above offices. ☐ Spoken on behalf of a party or candidate. b. ☐ Acted as a political agent. ☐ Held office such as a Chair, Treasurer, or Secretary of a local branch of a party. ☐ Canvassed on behalf of a party or helped at elections.
+Undertaken any other political activity which you consider relevant.
+C. ☐ Made a recordable donation to a political party.1 d. ☐ None of the above activities apply.
+Cor tota sub ne Political Parties, Elections and Referendums Act 2000 requires the Electoral mmission to publish a register of recordable donations (donations from any individual alling more than £5,000 in any calendar year, or more than £1,000 if made to a osidiary accounting unit such as a constituency association, local branch, women's or oth organisation).
 These provisions became effective from 16 February 2001.
-Details of your involvement
+De tails of your involvement

-Name of party for which Name of party for which activity undertaken
+Name of party for which activity undertaken

 DECLARATION:

-I declare that the information given on this form is complete and correct to the best of my knowledge.
-I have read the information pack and can confirm that I am eligible to be considered for appointment to this body.
-I also certify that I will immediately inform the Department of any changes to circumstances that affect the answers I have given.
+knowledge.
+I have read the inforconsidered for appointment to th en on this form is complete and correct to the best of my mation pack and can confirm that I am eligible to be is body.
+I also certify that I will immediately inform the rcumstances that affect the answers I have given.

 Signature

 Print Name